-The following Local Government guidance note Produced in partnership with Ruth Cabeza of Field Court Chambers provides comprehensive and up to date legal information covering:
+The following Local Government practice note Produced in partnership with Ruth Cabeza of Field Court Chambers provides comprehensive and up to date legal information covering:

 Please note the information in this Practice Note relates to the current law in England.
 The law in Wales in this area is covered by the Social Services and Well-being (Wales) Act 2014 and the related statutory instruments.